-Since 2010, CPHSS has developed, refined, and is now disseminating a tool designed to measure program capacity for sustainability.
+Since 2010, CPHSS has developed, refined, and is now disseminating a tool (the Program Sustainability Assessment Tool or PSAT) designed to measure program capacity for sustainability.
 This work is funded by the CDC, Office on Smoking and Health.
 Recognizing sustainability is a major challenge for all kinds of programs, we created a tool that staff, managers, funders, and evaluators can use to measure their program’s sustainability.
 To develop the tool, we conducted a comprehensive literature review and used expert-informed Concept Mapping.
 We also obtained expert input from researchers, funders, and state and local program managers from four primary chronic disease program areas: tobacco control, obesity prevention, heart disease and stroke prevention, and injury prevention.
 The resulting framework and tool identified a range of critical factors affecting program sustainability capacity.

 The Sustainability Framework and Assessment Tool have been reliability tested and can be used by programs in a variety of levels and settings to better understand and plan for their sustainability.